kentaroy47/BlazeFace_Person.pytorch/README.md

 - [x] Eval script
 - [x] Focal loss
 - [ ] Trained weights
-- [x] CenterNet-like detection for more accuracy and faster opereations.
+- [ ] CenterNet-like detection for more accuracy and faster opereations.
 (Under dev).

 The training and inference is **> 10x faster** than SSD.

-The BlazeFace model is based on https://github.com/tkat0/PyTorch_BlazeFace, and localaization and detection layers are added from ssd.pytorch.
+The BlazeFace model is based on [here](https://github.com/tkat0/PyTorch_BlazeFace), and localaization and detection layers are added from ssd.pytorch.

 Also the nms functions are borrowed from ssd.pytorch as well.